 Last but certainly not least, many people with hEDS and HSD need to extend forgiveness to themselves and their bodies.
 Your body is not trying to destroy you or limit you, it is always simply trying to keep you alive and is operating on the multitude of inputs it receives daily.

 Although the phenotypical variability in people with hEDS and HSD necessitates an individualized approach to management, there are shared principles such as exercise, stress management, pain education, sleep and nutritional strategies that can guide practitioners and patients alike to create a framework within which to adjust based on the individual’s needs.
 We have found that people who embrace and adjust their daily actions to support bodily systems built with lax tissues realize their full potential for self-led management.
 Knowing you are in charge of actions that can improve your quality of life will ensure you do not get lost in a constellation of pathologies alongside your diagnosis.

 The Trifecta Passport– By Amber Walker

 Move Daily is a Health Coaching provider.
-For more details, or to set up a personalized movement consultation, you can reach out to us here.
+For more details, or to set up a personalized movement consultation, please reach out to us!